 As we mentioned earlier, there are many types of hospital indemnity insurance plans in the US.
 Some are plain vanillas while others are more robust.

-Another popular plan is a gap health insurance plan that will pay up to your annual out-of-pocket maximum and nothing more.
-The benefits are obvious.
+Another popular plan is a gap health insurance plan that pays up to your annual out-of-pocket maximum and nothing more.
+The benefits are apparent.
 Have a $3,000 out-of-pocket bill from a hospital stay, the plan pays $3,000.
 The downside?
 You receive nothing more, but the premium is again ½ the cost.
 You just need to select a “bucket of money” that represents your total maximum out-of-pocket on your primary health insurance for the year.
 The $8,100 out-of-pocket maximum for the 40-year-old Illinois resident costs around $77 per month.
 However, it just about covers every hospital or outpatient event.

 Finally, there are indemnity plans for a specific situation.
 For example, accident insurance is a popular indemnity plan.
 These plans are very affordable, but will pay only on a covered accident.
-Same with a critical illness or a cancer plan.
+Same with a critical illness insurance or a cancer insurance plan.
 These plans will pay you money based on a diagnosis and/or treatment of a critical illness such as heart disease, cancer, or some other illness such as ALS.
 These plans are usually affordable as well.

 Finally, don’t forget about disability insurance.
 If you have a severe ailment or injury, disability insurance pays a portion of your paycheck so you can focus on getting better.
 It is often forgotten, but needed when you need money the most.

 New Way To Think About Health Insurance…And When You Don’t Need Hospital Indemnity Insurance

 We hear it all the time.
 “John, this sounds good, but it is too expensive.”